hazelcast/fraud-detection-python/README.md

 ![Real-time Fraud Detection Demo Set up](./images/fraud_kafka_demo_set-up.png)

 The main components are:
-* A 3-node Hazelcast cluster storing fake customer and merchant data (in memory) and running a fraud detection model (written in Python using the LightGBM framework)
 * A Confluent-hosted Kafka Topic storing fake credit card transactions
+* A 3-node Hazelcast cluster that
+    * Subscribes to the Kafka `transaction` topic (data in motion)
+    * Enriches transactions with customer and merchant data (data at rest)
+    * Executes a transaction processing pipeline, which includes running a Python ML model
-* A client Java program to define and submit a real-time inference pipeline to Hazelcast.
+* A Java client that defines and submits a real-time inference pipeline to Hazelcast for distributed execution.
 For every transaction, this pipeline simultaneously:
     * Calculates number of transactions in the previous 24 hours
     * Calculates number of transactions in the previous 7 days
     * Calculates amount spent in the last 24 hours
-    * Calculatate and store the fraud probability using a machine learning model
+    * Calculates fraud probability using a LIghtGBM trained model
+    * Stores the transaction and fraud prediction in memory for SQL analysis
+* A Fraud Analytics dashboard displaying fraud predictions by customer, city and other dimensions
 * Hazelcast Management Center
-* A Fraud Analytics dashboard displaying fraud predictions by customer, city and other dimensions

 ## Fraud Analytics Dashboard
 By the end of this demo, you will be able to visualize fraud predictions.
 This dashboard was built in Python and uses SQL to retrieve predictions ge from Hazelcast